vsala2/Blog_Application-BackEnd/README.md

 3. Create a new branch for your changes.
 4. Make changes, commit, and push them to your branch.
 5. Submit a pull request to the main repository.

-## License
-[Specify License] - This project is released under [License Name].
-Please see the LICENSE file for more details.

 ## Contact
 For support, feedback, or more information, contact us at [vaishnavisalaskar0@gmail.com].